ike-123/GamingPortfolio/src/projects/Speed Showdown.md

   - Advanced 3d animation
   - Unity HDRP
 ---
-This Project isn’t technically a game, however serves as a showcase of another successful project I made in Unity.
-Using Unity I was able to create accurate racing simulations of athletes like Usain Bolt and Mbappe.
-I was able to upload these videos on YouTube and have amassed over 7 million views on the channel SpeedShowdown.
+This isn’t a game, however still serves as a showcase of another successful project I made in Unity.

+ I used Unity to create accurate 3d racing simulations.
+My goal was to produce engaging head to head races that are impractical or imppossible to do in real life, such as Usain Bolt racing a Cheetah.
+These simulation were uploaded to Youtube and have amassed over 7 million views on the channel SpeedShowdown.